“How do I start?” is a common question people ask when considering improving their diet and making healthier choices.

-Aim to do all of your fruit and vegetable shopping at the closest farmers’ markets on the weekends – that way it will be the most local, fresh and cheap produce.
+Aim to do all of your fruit and vegetable shopping at the closest farmers’ markets so it will be the most local, fresh and cheap produce.
 (To be extra environmentally friendly, use reusable bags.)

-Bulk whole foods stores are the best place to get pantry items – think coconut flakes for $3/kg (instead of $30/kg packaged from health food stores), nuts at half the price of chain supermarkets, exotic spices you haven’t heard of, and a wide range of local and organic products.
+Bulk whole foods stores are the best place to get pantry items – think coconut flakes for $3/kg (instead of $30/kg packaged from health food stores), nuts at half the price of chain supermarkets, hard-to-get spices and a wide range of local and organic products.

-After you’ve done your shopping, make sure you wash and store everything properly.
-My post How to Wash and Store Your Fresh Produce has some good tips!
+After you’re done shopping, wash and store everything properly.
+My post How to Wash and Store Your Fresh Produce has good tips.

 Set aside a few hours and cook.
 On a Sunday after a visit to the markets is good, when you can make your dinner that night plus prep for the upcoming week’s breakfasts and lunches.
 Also, cook in large batches – make double and freeze the extra in individual portions.
 (Write the date on the container lid in a whiteboard pen so you know how fresh it is.)
 (Note: Think about food storage.
 Do you have enough containers to store your meals?
 Do you have the right ones – the correct sizes, the ones with the little dividers in the middle, plastic ziplock bags, or a lunch box or cooler bag if you don’t have fridge access during the day?
 If not, it’s worth investing in good quality food storage, like Tupperware or better yet glass containers like the Pyrex ones.)